oroinc/documentation/user/back-office/system/user-management/organizations/create.rst

 Create an Organization
 ======================

+.. important:: Multi-organization management is only available in the Enterprise edition.

-To create a new organization in the Enterprise edition of Oro applications:
+To create a new organization in the Oro applications:

 1. Navigate to **System > User Management > Organizations** in the main menu.
 2. Click **Create Organization** on the top right.